usmanahmad11/Spring25-NodeJS/VERCEL - Node JS Application Deployment on VERCEL.md

 # Full Stack Weather Application

-This project is a full-stack Node.js application with frontend and backend, integrated with MongoDB and a real API (OpenWeather API).
-The application displays weather data for a given city and is deployed on Vercel.
+This project is a full-stack Node.js application with a React frontend and an Express backend, integrated with MongoDB Atlas and OpenWeather API.
+The application enables users to fetch and save weather data for cities and is fully deployed on Vercel.

+---

 ## Features

 - **Backend**: Built with Express.js, integrates MongoDB Atlas for data storage.
 - **Frontend**: Built with React.js to interact with the backend API.
 - **API Integration**: Fetches real-time weather data from the OpenWeather API.